Indian Motor Tariff (IMT) for Two-Wheelers in India

 Premium Calculation

-The Indian Motor Tariff specifies a discount of 2.5% of the own damage premium, up to a maximum of ₹500.
+The Indian Motor Tariff provides a 2.5% discount on the own-damage premium, up to a maximum of ₹500.
 In practice, insurers cap the discount (often around ₹200–₹500, depending on the company) even if 2.5% of your premium exceeds that.

 The discount applies to the own-damage (OD) portion of the premium.
 For example, if your OD premium is ₹10,000, a 2.5% discount would be ₹250 (within the ₹500 cap).
-If you install the device mid-policy, the insurer gives a pro-rata discount for the remaining period.
+If you install the device mid-policy, the insurer provides a pro rata discount for the remaining period.
 These discounts are standardised across insurers by the tariff.

 Exclusions & Limits